Buns — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store buns in a cool, dry place, tightly sealed in their original packaging or an airtight container, and use within a week.
-For longer storage, freeze them in an airtight container or freezer bag for up to three months.
+Store buns in a cool, dry area, securely sealed in their original packaging or an airtight container, and consume within 3-5 days.
+For extended storage, freeze them in an airtight container or freezer bag for up to 3 months.

 Health benefits